emirr44/LDLT-factorization/README.md

 ## Quick start

-After navigating to project directory in your Terminal (cd path_to_project_src), enter following commands to start CLI tool
+Download or clone repository, navigate to the Implementation file in Terminal with Admin privileges (cd path_to_project_src), and enter following commands to start CLI tool

 **macOS / Linux**